Saguaro: Nests

+Carbon sequestration

+Saguaros transform significant amounts of the carbon in carbon dioxide into the mineral calcium carbonate when they die.
+Through the formation of a mineral, cacti transfer carbon from the earth's biological cycle to its geological cycle.
+This form of carbon sequestration is a terrestrial equivalent to oceanic sequestration by corals and shellfish.

 Conservation

 Harming or vandalizing a saguaro in any manner, such as shooting them (sometimes known as "cactus plugging") is illegal by state law in Arizona.
 When houses or highways are built, special permits must be obtained to move or destroy any saguaro affected.
 Exceptions to this general understanding exist; for example, a private landowner whose property is 10 acre or less, where the initial construction has already occurred, may remove a saguaro from the property.
 This is common when the cactus falls over in a storm, its location interferes with a house addition, or it becomes a potential hazard to humans.

 In 1982, a man was killed after damaging a saguaro.
 David Grundman was shooting and poking at a saguaro cactus in an effort to make it fall.
 An arm of the cactus, weighing 500 lb, fell onto him, crushing him and his car.
 The trunk of the cactus then also fell on him.
 The Austin Lounge Lizards wrote the song "Saguaro" about this death.

 Contrary to published statements, no law mandates prison sentences of 25 years for cutting a cactus down; however, it is considered a class-four felony with a possible 3-year, 9-month maximum sentence.

 Invasive species, such as buffelgrass and Sahara mustard, pose significant threats to the Sonoran Desert ecosystem by increasing the rate of fires.
 Buffelgrass outcompetes saguaros for water, and grows densely.
 It is also extremely flammable, but survives fire easily due to deep root systems.
 Saguaros did not evolve in an environment with frequent fires, thus are not adapted to fire survival.
 Most Sonoran desert ecosystems have a fire return interval greater than 250 years; buffelgrass thrives at fire return intervals of two to three years.
 This has led to the reshaping of the Sonoran Desert ecosystem and threatens the survival of the saguaro.

 Climate change may threaten saguaros and their ecosystems, as deserts are particularly susceptible to climate effects.
 Rising daytime and nighttime temperatures will reduce the water use efficiency of saguaros, forcing them to use more water and making them more likely to die during drought periods.